Sunday, March 22, 2009

 Look at the numbers – 95% black (no surprises here), 66% Hispanics, 56% Women, 66% under 30's and a whooping 71% first timers (thanks to the new-age campaign!) - voted blue!

 A massive half a billion dollars were raised for the campaign.
 Spent thoughtfully across all media.
 Traditional and emerging.
-Web 2.0 (I love it even more now!) led the digital thought process.

-Obama announced his candidature in early 2007.
-All those a part of the rally that followed soon after were asked to give their email addresses, zip code and phone numbers to the organizers.
+email addresses, zip code and phone numbers to the organizers.
 (Smart!)
 Needless to say, the valuable data bank was exploited to its max potential both online and offline.

-This Ad Age Marketeer of the year set forward a fine example of integrated marketing and made his campaign so accessible by creating tools to let people get engaged so very easily.
+Ad Age Marketeer of the year set forward a fine example of integrated marketing and made his campaign so accessible by creating tools to let people get engaged so very easily.

 Twitter, Facebook, YouTube, Flickr, Digg, My Space, LinkedIn, FaithBase, Eons, Glee, MiGente, MyBatanga, AsianAve, DNC, PartyBuilder.
 You name it.
 The online media mix was flawless.
 Race, gender, religion, ethnicity, sexuality did not matter.

 In my opinion, the biggest mistake McCain's campaign did was attack Obama incoherently and consistently.
 When you are attacking the leading brand, you ensure your strengths shine.
-Instead of focusing on his strategies and values, all McCain did was talk about Obama.
-Obama instead used McCain's tactical mistakes to portray him as an erratic leader and trounced the republicans on his way to victory.
+Instead of focusing on his strategies and values,

 This was indeed a very bad time to be a republican.
 The one thing an ailing US economy did not want was another Bush administration and McCain or his campaign failed to prove “the red” otherwise.